The entire course and tutorials of west african kora lessons is now HERE, in two version:

-1) Kora Lessons Deluxe: here you will find all the videos I have created on the kora, all my old video lessons and, if I ever manage to do them, also any new lessons and updates.
-You will also find all the in-depth material, video, audio and pdf…
+1) Kora Lessons For Music Lovers: here you will find all the videos lessons I have created on the kora, all my old video lessons and, if I ever manage to do them, also any new lessons and updates.
+You will also find all the in-depth material, video, audio, pdf, cd… English, Italian & French spoken language with subtitles.

-2) Kora Lesson Standard: here you will find my basic lessons in Italian and subtitles in English, at basic and advanced level, along with in-depth pdf material.
-These are not all my lessons, but enough to work with the kora for several years.
-This version of the course does not currently provide any future updates (if I ever manage to do them).
+2) Kora Lesson Standard: here you will find my basic tuitions in French, Italian and English language and subtitles, at basic and advanced level, along with in-depth pdf material.
+These are not all my lessons, but enough to work with the kora for several years…

 You can also take advantage of a series of DISCOUNTS and promotional opportunities.
 Below is the list that will be updated from time to time: